-Chair: Chris King, BS, Drexel University
+Chair: Chris King, JD, Drexel University

-Chair Elect: Casey LaDuke, M.S., Drexel University
+Chair Elect: Casey LaDuke, MS, Drexel University

-Past Chair: Alana N. Cook, M.S., Simon Fraser University
+Past Chair: Alana N. Cook, MS, Simon Fraser University

 Secretary: Lauren Gonzales, MA, John Jay College of Criminal Justice, CUNY